dev-minjin-chou/COSC1125-1127-Contest-A.I/Design-Choices.md

 ## Comments per topic

 ## Offense
-For offense we have tried multiple AI techniques for this agent.
+For offense we have tried multiple AI techniques for this agent.For the offensive agent we have used Q-learning and Monte Carlo technique.
+In the preliminary contest we had used Expectimax algorithm which was not much efficient.

 ## Defense